Roland MKS-80 Rack Mount Synthesizer For Sale

 New Roland MKS80 Video Just Released

-New Kid Nepro Releases Comments Off on New Roland MKS80 Video Just Released
+New Kid Nepro Releases No Comments »

 We’ve just released another in a series of new videos that demo our sounds for vintage synthesizers.
 This one features the Classic Roland MKS80 – also known as The Super Jupiter.